MethanePowered/MethaneKit/README.md

   - **HLSL-6 Shaders** serving all graphics APIs converted to native shader language and compiled in build time with SPIRV-Cross & DirectXCompiler
   - **HLSL++ Math** library with [HLSL-like syntax](https://docs.microsoft.com/en-us/windows/desktop/direct3dhlsl/dx-graphics-hlsl-reference) in C++ and vector-instruction optimizations for different platforms
-- **Modern Graphics API abstractions**: DirectX 12 & Metal are supported, Vulkan is coming soon
+- **Modern Graphics API abstractions**: based on DirectX 12, Metal and Vulkan APIs
   - Render state and program configuration with compact initialization syntax
   - Program binding objects implement efficient binding of shader arguments to resources
   - Automatic resource state tracking used for automatic resource transition barriers setup